-	The right of the People to petition the Government for a redress of grievances is recognized by the First Amendment to the U.S. Constitution.
+The right of the people to petition the Government for redress of grievances is recognized by the First Amendment to the United States Constitution.

-	Therefore, we, the Delegates to the First Southern National Congress, remonstrate against unnecessary war and the use of armed force to establish American hegemony across the globe and petition the Government of the United States to:
+Therefore, we, the Delegates to the First Southern National Congress, remonstrate against the growing police state and the assaults on liberty and petition the Federal Government to:

 Adopted 6 December 2008 by the First Southern National Congress at Hendersonville, North Carolina and ordered to be transmitted to the Delegations to the United States Congress of Alabama, Arkansas, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, Texas, and Virginia; to the President of the United States, and to the State Governments of these Southern States.

 If ye love wealth better than liberty, the tranquility of servitude better than the animating contest of freedom, go home from us in peace.
 We ask not your counsels nor your arms.
 Crouch down and lick the hands which feed you.
 May your chains set lightly upon you, and may posterity forget that ye were our countrymen.